xueyizou/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 How did you optimize the performance of your classifier?

-The search of vehicles in the generated sliding windows was done by call a function named `search_windows()` in `helper_functions.py`.
+The search of vehicles in the generated sliding windows was done by calling a function named `search_windows()` in `helper_functions.py`.

-The following code (in `search_classify_image.py`) shows the steps to detect car in a single image:
+The following code (in `search_classify_image.py`) shows the steps of the vehicle detection pipeline for images:

 ```
 windows_all=generate_windows(img_shape, overlap=0.75)